iamwfx/crs_3850_5850_mapping_countermapping/Fall_2022/Week4_qgis/W4_qgis4.md

 # 2. In-class Exercise: Proportional Symbol Map
 Download the `real-estate-ny-200sample.csv` dataset and geocode with one round of edits for the points that failed to geocode.
-Also, I've already scrubbed the data of unit info for you (ym).
-How many of 200 were you able to get?
+Also, I've already done the laborious scrubbing of the data of its unit info for you.

 Using your newly geocoded dataset, create a proportional symbol map that shows the price per sq foot of your listings.
 Use the **Graduated** option in **Symbology**.
-Under method, instead of `Color` to create a choropleth map, select `Size`.
+Under **Method**, instead of `Color` to create a choropleth map, select `Size`.

 Also, my recommendation: Add some transparency to the fill of your symbols and a solid line for the border.
 Your symbols will overlap and it will be easier to see them with transparency.